Mark Sandelin ’75 – Chairman

 Daniel has significant governance experience in the not-for-profit sector, including being a former board member of Kohia Terrace School and the New Zealand Symphony Orchestra.
 Daniel has been a trustee of the New Zealand Symphony Orchestra Foundation since 2016.

 Daniel is a co-founder of, and practising lawyer at, Flacks & Wong, a corporate law firm and winner of ‘Boutique Law Firm of the Year’ at the New Zealand Law Awards 2019.

 Daniel has two children, Alexandra and Henry who is in Form 4 at Grammar.

 Tim became the 11th Headmaster of Auckland Grammar School in 2012.

 Educated at Palmerston North Boys’ High School, Tim obtained a Diploma of Teaching at Palmerston North Teachers’ College and graduated from Massey University with a Bachelor of Education.

 Tim was previously Rector of Palmerston North Boys’ High School for 10 years, starting his tenure in 2002.

 He was awarded a Woolf Fisher Fellowship in 2007 and in the same year was made a Sir Peter Blake Trust Emerging Leader.
 Further details are available here.

-Tim’s eldest son Finn was a Senior Prefect in 2015 and was Captain of the 1st XI Hockey team and youngest son Jack is Form 7 in 2021.
+Tim’s eldest son Finn ’11 was a Senior Prefect in 2015 and was Captain of the 1st XI Hockey team, while his youngest son Jack ’17 is a recent leaver from 2021.

 All Board members bring a wide range of skills and disciplines that gives assurance to the Grammar community that the governance of the School is in very capable hands.
 But above and beyond this, each of them has a huge passion for Grammar and a desire to ensure that we achieve and maintain our vision of pre-eminence in boys’ secondary education.